ThorstenHans/gulp-awesome-electron/README.md

 The following options are **optional**:
 - `quiet` - suppress a progress bar when downloading
+- `cache` - provide a custom folder path where electron binaries will be cached.
+(Defaults to `os.tempDir/gulp-awesome-electron-cache`)
 - `token` - GitHub access token(to avoid request limit.
 You can grab it [here](https://github.com/settings/tokens))

 - `arch` - the processor architecture (`ia32`, `x64`)